 Android and Chrome OS may be Google’s best-known software ventures, but the company is actually working on a third operating system.
-It’s called Fuchsia, and when it was first discovered last year, it only popped up as a single command line.
+It’s called Fuchsia, and when it was first discovered in 2017, it only popped up as a single command line.
 Now, however, we know a lot more about the operating system.

 Fuchsia looks totally different than any other mobile operating system we’ve seen, including Android, but that could be the point.
 The fact is that there’s currently a ton of mystery surrounding the operating system.
-We don’t know what it’s for, if it’s aimed at eventually replacing Android, if it’s just an experiment by Google, or if we should expect to see the new OS at Google I/O this year.
+We don’t know what it’s for, if it’s aimed at eventually replacing Android, if it’s just an experiment by Google, or when we should expect to see the new OS at Google I/O.

 What exactly is Fuchsia?